unifiedjs/unified-engine/doc/configure.md

 ###### `plugins`

-The `plugins` field, related to [`plugins`][plugins] in `options`, has either an array of plug-in names (or paths) or an object mapping plug-in’s to their options.
+The `plugins` field, related to [`plugins`][plugins] in `options`, has either an array of plug-in names (or paths) or plugin–options tuples, or an object mapping plug-in’s to their options.

 Plug-in options can be `false`, which specifies that a plug-in should not be used.
 In all other cases, they are treated as an object, and merged by the cascade.
 Thus, it’s possible to specify part of the options from one configuration file, and overwrite or extend it from another file.

 Accepts an array: